askasys-code/mpv4all/README.md

 - <kbd> a </kbd> - Upmix audio from Stereo 2.0ch to Surround 7.1ch
 - <kbd> A </kbd> - Boost rear audio channels.
 Very good effect in combination of upmix to 7.1ch

+For HDR videos, you have to rename your file like this: `The Hobbit - An Unexpected Journey - HDR.mkv` The most important thing is the word HDR in the file name, otherwise don't work.

 ## System Requirement
 At least a quad core CPU and a discrete GPU.
 This config is for NVIDIA users.